microbiomedata/nmdc-metadata/docs/Study.md

 # Class: study

 A detailed investigation that  defines the overall goal of a research proposal.
-It contains the list of sequencing projects that are part of the original proposal.
+It contains the list of sequencing projects that are part of the original proposal. (see https://gold.jgi.doe.gov/resources/project_help_doc.pdf)

 URI: [nmdc:Study](https://microbiomedata/meta/Study)